prisong97/prisong97.github.io/_posts/2021-06-14-random_exercise.md

 Let us first consider the given example in which there are 16 teams.
 Let $X_i$ denote the $i^{th}$ team, where $i \in \{1,2,\ldots, 16\}$.
 We are interested in finding $P(X_i \text{ plays with } X_j)$ for some $i, j \in {1,2,\ldots, 16}$, $i \neq j$.

-We shall consider this by cases.
+We shall consider this in cases.

 ##### Case 1:
 $P(X_i \text{ plays with } X_j \text{ in first round } \mid X_i) = \frac{1}{15}$.